Microsoft will build on its own Chromium to replace the Edge

 Microsoft is building its own Chromium browser that will replace Edge in Windows 10.

-Microsoft first introduced the Edge browser three years ago with the intention of replacing it Explorer and to compete with other similar programs like Chrome, the etc. While the modern look and feel has transformed Edge for the better, the core browser engine (EdgeHTML) has struggled to compete with its Chromium counterpart.
-Microsoft is finally giving up and moving the default Windows 10 browser to Chromium.
+Microsoft first introduced the Edge browser three years ago, with the goal of replacing Internet Explorer and competing with other similar programs such as Chrome, Firefox, etc. While modern looks and aesthetics have transformed the Edge into at best, the basic browser engine (EdgeHTML) tried to compete with the corresponding Chromium.
+Microsoft eventually abandons and moves the default Windows 10 browser to Chromium.

 Microsoft plans to announce plans for a Chromium browser this week in a bid to improve Windows compatibility with the market.
 The Windows Central reported yesterday these designs, codenamed Anaheim.